-These handles are easy to forget but after opening & closing your door throughout the day they collect dirt a lot faster than you might think.
-Wiping them thoroughly at least 2-3 times a week is the best way to ensure they stay clean.
+These handles are easy to forget but after opening & closing your door throughout the day, they collect dirt a lot faster than you might think.
+Wiping them thoroughly at least 2 or 3 times a week is the best way to ensure they will stay clean.

 3. Your laptop

 Whether you work online, or you just check your e-mail and read articles on Do It Yourself RV, the keyboard and touchpad collect dirt & bacteria like crazy.
 Try wiping your computer down at least once a week and avoid eating while in use to keep it crumb-free and pristine.